KShebek/cbe504/main.typ

 When a molecule adsorbs onto a surface, some of these degrees of freedom are lost.
 If the adsorbate is strongly chemisorbed onto the surface (#ref(<fig:chemisorbed>)), then there are likely no translational or rotational degrees of freedom left, depending on how strongly the molecule is adsorbed.
 The vibrational degrees of freedom are still present, although the vibrational modes are likely to differ substantially from the gas phase, and there are now $3N_0$ vibrational modes instead of $3N_0-5$ or $3N_0-6$ (unless $N_0=1$, in which case there are no vibrational modes).
-#footnote[For an isolated molecule with $N_0$ atoms, there are three degrees of freedom per atom (one for each dimension) for a total of $3N_0$ degrees of freedom.
-However, three of these $3N_0$ degrees of freedom are associated with translational motion in $x$, $y$, and $z$.
-Two (linear) or three (non-linear) of these degrees of freedom are due to rotation.
-This is the cause of the $3N_0-5$ or $3N_0-6$ vibrational modes for a free molecule.
-If the molecule is strongly adsorbed, the translational and rotational degrees of freedom are not present, and all $3N_0$ degrees of freedom are associated with vibrations.]
 Collectively, this set of approximations is often known as the harmonic limit.

 #figure(image("figures/chemisorbed_partition_functions.svg",width:33%),caption:[Schematic of a chemisorbed molecule on a surface.
 If the adsorbate is strongly bound, it will have no translational or rotational degrees of freedom.])<fig:chemisorbed>